popsim-consortium/demes-python/README.md

   we can see part of the role of this package as *compiling* the high-level description of a model into the corresponding low-level description.
 - Robust validation of models and reporting of errors for invalid models.
-- Agnostic to choice of time-parameterisation (forwards, backwards, continuous, discrete).
 - Incremental.
 A model can be constructed incrementally, remaining valid at each step of construction.
 - Extensible.
 It should be easy to extend the in-memory description with